Nedoceratops: Classification

 Another supposed difference between Nedoceratops and fossils referred to Triceratops horridus is the remarkably short, rounded nasal "horn".
 Scanella and Horner proposed that the nasal horn of the USNM 2412 skull could have been lost when the animal was alive or when it became fossilized.
 However, it has been noted the horns of ceratopsids show a great deal of variation between age groups and individuals, and some specimens more solidly attributed to T. horridus have a similar nasal horn shape.
 In most features- the short, saddle-shape frill, the s-shaped snout- the animal closely resembles Triceratops horridus.

 It has been noted that many of the features that seem to separate Nedoceratops from Triceratops, and specifically Triceratops horridus, may be the result of pathology, injury, and/or deformation of the skull after burial.
-Two of the features that have been used to diagnose Nedoceratops - the position of the squamosal, and the upright brow horns- are seen on one side of the skull, but not the other.
+Two of the features that have been used to diagnose Nedoceratops - the position of the squamosal and the upright brow horns- are seen on one side of the skull, but not the other.
 This, along with the fact that the entire skull can be seen to be twisted when seen head-on, have been used to argue that these features result from post-mortem distortion of the fossil, rather than reflecting the anatomy of the animal during life.
 Furthermore, the presence of numerous holes in the frill suggests pathology due to injury or illness, the supposedly unique 'parietal fenestrae' may therefore be the result of an injury.
 Tanke & Farke (2007) noted that the supposed parietal fenestra had an irregular shape with swollen margins and an irregularly vascularized texture.
 This is similar to a parietal hole, also interpreted as the result of an injury by Marshall & Barreto (2001), in a specimen of Torosaurus.
-Unfortunately, the frill is only preserved on one side, which makes it difficult to test this hypothesis.
+The frill is only preserved on one side, which makes it difficult to test this hypothesis.